View All Electric Radiators

 Rooms with a staircase can be difficult to heat because you’re effectively trying to heat two floors: the room will have twice the volume of air as a room of the same dimensions with only one floor.
 Because heat rises, a radiator placed at the top of the landing will do little to heat the hallway downstairs.
 Likewise, a radiator placed at the foot of the stairs will send most of its heat upstairs.

 The best way to achieve balanced and consistent heating across your hallway, staircase and landing is to use two electric radiators: one at the bottom of the stairs and one at the top of the landing.
 If in doubt, consult your electrician.

 What’s the best electric radiator to use in a conservatory?1

 Electric radiators can be a good choice for conservatory heating because they can be retro-fitted without the need to extend the plumbing from your central heating system.

 All of our electric radiators are suitable for use in a conservatory.
 However, the Haverland Conservatory RC12B Electric Radiator is specifically designed to fit on conservatory dwarf walls.

 Always make sure you purchase electric radiators with control and programming facilities.
 Programming your radiator can save you so much money that cheaper radiators without programming controls will quickly cost you more money in running costs.
 We strongly recommend choosing radiators with programming control so you do not waste energy by leaving them on all the time.

-Our economy range of Cointra Apolo radiators is perfect if you're looking for energy efficient radiators on a budget.
+Our best-selling electric radiator, the Haverland RC Wave, is perfect if you're looking for energy efficient radiators on a budget.

-The Apolo uses thermal fluid technology, a high precision thermostat and full programming controls to provide energy efficient heating to every room in your house.
-The Apolo is a little bulkier and sports a less contemporary design than our best-selling designer radiators, but is an excellent all- rounder if you want a great value heating solution that will still save you money.
+The RC Wave uses dry thermal heating technology, a high precision thermostat and full programming controls to provide energy efficient heating to every room in your house.
+The RC Wave also boasts a slimline aesthetic, making it easy to install in any room you see fit.
+The RC Wave is an excellent all-rounder if you want a great value heating solution that will still save you money.